sunSeekingGoth/MakeSenseWithObsidian/Tutorial/01_General syntax skills.md

 e.g.
 `![[cool pup.png]]`

 This lets you embed an image form your vault.
+You can also drag files in!

 ---
 ## Embed Online Image